aeternity/protocol/contracts/sophia.md

 below](#encoding-sophia-values-as-binaries).
 Note that this means that for `s : string`, `String.sha3(s)` and `Crypto.sha3(s)` gives different results.

-There is also a function for signature verification `Crypto.ecverify`:
+There are also functions for signature verification:

 ```
   Crypto.ecverify(msg : hash, pubkey : address, sig : signature) : bool
+  Crypto.ecverify_secp256k1(msg : hash, pubkey : bytes(64), sig : bytes(64)) : bool
 ```

 The signature verification returns true if `sig` is the signature of `msg`